strengejacke/sjPlot/README.md

 #### Bug fixes
 * `sjp.grpfrq` did not show correct number of missings (argument `na.rm = FALSE`), if grouping variable startet with zero.
+* Fixed bug with `sjp.frq` and `sjt.frq`, when variable was a labelled factor with lowest factor level smaller than 1.